Quantum Riemannian geometry of the discrete interval and q-deformation: Canonical metrics and QLC for and the half-line

+as required, proving the stated assertion.
+For $\eps=1$ as here, one can check that (\ref{phiphys}) obeys this has has the required positivity provided we start with $\phi_1=2\cos({\pi\over n+1})$.

-To find $\tau_i$ for the canonical solution with $\phi_1=2\cos({\pi\over n+1})$ we iterated the recursion relation in Proposition~\ref{propN} to fill out a table of $\tau_i$ values for small $n$ values, see Figure~\ref{table2}.
-Note that standard recursion methods eg on Mathematica do not yield a general answer in closed form.
+To find $\tau_i$ for this choice of $\phi_1$, we iterated the recursion relation in Proposition~\ref{propN} to fill out a table of $\tau_i$ values for small $n$ values, see Table~\ref{table2}.
+Note that standard recursion methods e.g. on Mathematica do not yield a general answer in closed form.
 We then `recognised' the general formula as stated.
 Once found, it is easy enough to check that $\tau_i$ obeys the recursion relation in Proposition~\ref{propN} for $\phi_i=(i+1)_q/(i)_q$ and compute the other values. \endproof

 The canonical choice of $\phi_1$ is illustrated in Figure~\ref{phiphases}.
 It is also worth noting that for $s=\pm 1$, the $\tau_i$ in this case enjoy symmetries similar to those of $\phi_i$, namely for odd $n$: